-Which is the right Postgraduate qualification for you?
+Which is the right postgraduate qualification for you?

-- Fantastic avenue to support career development, particularly if you are less interested in significant amounts of academic research, or don’t have the time to do a Masters.
+- Fantastic avenue to support career development, particularly if you are less interested in significant amounts of academic research, or don’t have the time to do a master's

-Like some of our Masters courses, many diplomas at Leeds Beckett are also accredited by professional organisations, meaning your qualification will be highly regarded in the industry it relates to.
+Like some of our Masters courses, many diplomas at Leeds Beckett University are also accredited by professional organisations, meaning your qualification will be highly regarded in the industry it relates to.